 Pilates is a system of exercises that utilizes specialized apparatus (“machines”) with one main goal: to get you moving.
-A full body workout in a one-hour session, you use all the muscle groups of your body and move in all directions: flexion, extension, rotation and lateral flexion (side-bending).
+A full-body workout in a one-hour session, you use all the muscle groups of your body and move in all directions: flexion, extension, rotation and lateral flexion (side-bending).
 Focusing on core work, you gain strength, improve stability and flexibility.
 But these are the direct and more obvious benefits of this work.
-What’s typically left untold, is how Pilates helps you connect to your body, and remember it’s more than just a vessel to carry you between subway stations, desks and restaurant tables, and that it actually is enjoyable to move, solely for the purpose of moving.
+What’s typically left untold, is how Pilates helps you connect to your body, and remember it’s more than just a vessel to carry you between subway stations, desks, and restaurant tables, and that it actually is enjoyable to move, solely for the purpose of moving.

-For someone who grew up fairly mortified of any activity that fell under the category of “sports”, discovering a way to connect to my body through physical activity was earth-shaking.
+For someone who grew up fairly mortified of any activity that fell under the category of “sports”, discovering a way to connect to my body through physical activity was life-changing.
 I did the whole gym routines, but not for the enjoyment of it, rather because it’s what one must do… But it was only when I became a Pilates student that I was able to make that visceral connection to my body.
-No more endless, boring reps of mindlessly moving my limbs following animated drawings, in Pilates I learned from my teachers how to correctly and mindfully move and control my body, what to do – and avoid doing, feel – and avoid feeling, while moving.
-And that, sparked the desire to be more active.
-I discovered through a fellow teacher aerial arts, and surprised myself when I flipped over the trapeze bar for the first time, pretty much on the first try.
+No more endless, boring reps of mindlessly moving my limbs following animated drawings, in Pilates I learned from my teachers how to correctly and mindfully move and control my body, what to do – and avoid doing, feel – and avoid feeling while moving.
+And that sparked the desire to be more active.
+I discovered through a fellow teacher aerial arts and surprised myself when I flipped over the trapeze bar for the first time, on the first try.
 How?
 Well, it’s pretty much the Pilates pike exercise, with some extra arm strength.
 Pilates got me ready for every aerial exercise.